Trudeau rebuffs calls for Sajjan’s resignation amid charges of ‘stolen valour’

 “I in no way intended to diminish the great work that our men and women in the Canadian Armed Forces have done .... and I’m truly sorry for it.”

+“I’m not really aware of this case, and, quite frankly, I’d like us to keep our eye on the ball about sexual misconduct,” he said, refusing to entertain a followup question.

+Conservatives say Sajjan is guilty of a pattern of misleading statements, including his assertions about the urgent need for Super Hornet fighter jets and that allies didn’t object when Canada withdrew its CF-18s from Iraq.

-Conservatives have also called on House of Commons Speaker Geoff Regan to look into Sajjan’s claims that the Tories, and not the Liberals, cut tax benefits to Canadian soldiers in Kuwait.
+They have also asked Speaker Geoff Regan to rule on whether Sajjan misled members of Parliament when he blamed the previous government for cutting the tax benefits available for Canadian soldiers in Kuwait.

-The NDP are also blasting the minister amid calls for a new probe into the mistreatment of Afghan detainees, which Sajjan refused to entertain last year.Report Typo/Error
+They say documents tabled in the House of Commons show it was actually the Liberals who cut the tax benefits, which have since been extended.

+Regan has said he will wait for the government to respond before making a decision.Report Typo/Error